ang-riv/react-potluck/README.md

 ## Details

-This project uses React Bootstrap for most of it's styling as well as a separate css file for added styles like colors and positioning.
+This project uses React Bootstrap for most of its styling as well as a separate css file for added styles like colors and positioning.
 The recipes are gathered from the awesome [spoonacular API](https://spoonacular.com/food-api), using the `random` parameter.
 Each recipe assigned to each guest includes the name of the recipe, image, and link to the recipe.
 This project also launches some fun confetti from [canvas-confetti](https://github.com/catdad/canvas-confetti).

 ## Future Improvements